WhatsApp is a communication platform that allows users to message each other – either via text, audio, or video.

 WhatsApp is a messaging application that allows users to communicate with each other via text, audio, and video.

 WhatsApp can be accessed via its tablet and smartphone apps (available on Android and iOS devices) as well as its web application (called WhatsApp Web).

 WhatsApp’s platform is end-to-end encrypted, meaning that only the users in the chat can read the messages.

 If users feel like sharing their special moments, they can do so via WhatsApp’s Stories feature.
-These moments are then displayed for 24 hours.
+These moments are then displayed for 24 hours to anyone who saved the contact.

-Apart from its consumer application, WhatsApp has also a communication tool for businesses (named WhatsApp Business).
-Businesses can:
+Apart from its consumer application, WhatsApp also offers a communication tool for businesses (named WhatsApp Business).
+Firms can:

 - Set up business profiles with helpful information for their customers (such as an address, email addresses, or a link to their website)